shorthills-ai/llama_index/docs/use_cases/chatbots.md

 # Chatbots

-Chatbots are another extremely popular use case for LLM's.
+Chatbots are another extremely popular use case for LLMs.
 Instead of a single question and answer, a chatbot can handle multiple back-and-forth queries and answers, getting clarification or answering follow-up questions.

 LlamaIndex gives you the tools to build knowledge-augmented chatbots and agents.

-Here's some relevant resources:
+Here are some relevant resources:

 - [Building a chatbot](/understanding/putting_it_all_together/chatbots/building_a_chatbot.md) tutorial
 - [create-llama](https://blog.llamaindex.ai/create-llama-a-command-line-tool-to-generate-llamaindex-apps-8f7683021191), a command line tool that generates a full-stack chatbot application for you